SyndromDev/cisco-packet-tracer-lab/README.md

 - Devices are in the same subnet (192.168.1.0/24)
 - Successful ICMP communication between hosts
 - Switch forwards frames correctly at Layer 2

+## Result

+The LAN network is fully operational:
+- Both PCs are in the same subnet (192.168.1.0/24)
+- ICMP ping is successful
+- Switch correctly forwards traffic between hosts